DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: METHODOLOGY

-\item \textbf{Output Layer}: For density field reconstruction, the output layer generates a single-channel output corresponding to $\delta_\mathrm{m}$.
-For velocity field reconstruction, the output layer produces three channels, representing the velocity components $(v_x, v_y, v_z)$. \end{itemize}
+\item \textbf{Output Layer}: For the density field reconstruction, the output layer generates a single-channel output corresponding to $\delta_\mathrm{m}$.
+For the velocity field reconstruction, the output layer produces three channels, representing the velocity components $(v_x, v_y, v_z)$. \end{itemize}

-In this architecture, the fields $\delta_\mathrm{m}$ and $\boldsymbol{v}_\mathrm{m}$ are reconstructed separately due to memory limitations, while they could be reconstructed simultaneously by designing a multichannel output for the network if hardware permits.
+In this architecture, the fields $\delta_\mathrm{m}$ and $\boldsymbol{v}_\mathrm{m}$ are reconstructed separately, due to memory limitations, while they could be reconstructed simultaneously, by designing a multichannel output for the network hardware permitting.
+A detailed comparison between the separately trained and unified models is provided in Appendix~\ref{sec:compare_mods}.